AzugBe/azugbe.github.io/_pages/privacy.md

 The applicable data protection provisions of Twitter may be accessed under [https://twitter.com/privacy?lang=en](https://twitter.com/privacy?lang=en).

-### 11. Data protection provisions about the application and use of EventBrite
+### 11. Data protection provisions about the application and use of Pretix

 When registering for an event organized by AZUG vzw, event registration processing is handled by a third-party data processor:

-    Eventbrite, Inc.
+    Pretix - Raphael Michel
-    Attn: Privacy Officer
+    rami.io Software development
-    155 5th Street, Floor 7
+    Rathausstraße 19/2
-    San Francisco, CA 94103
+    69126 Heidelberg
-    USA
+    Germany
-    Email: privacy@eventbrite.com
+    Email: privacy@pretix.eu
-    Website: www.eventbrite.com
+    Website: www.pretix.eu

-The [EventBrite Privacy Policy](https://www.eventbrite.com/support/articles/en_US/Troubleshooting/eventbrite-privacy-policy?lg=en_US) is applicable to data subjects registering for events organized by AZUG vzw.
+The [Pretix Privacy Policy](https://pretix.eu/about/en/privacy) is applicable to data subjects registering for events organized by AZUG vzw.

 The event registration process captures at least the data subject's full name and e-mail address.
 This data is used for sending out event registration confirmation, event reminders and a post-event survey.
 The data may be used to print name badges that the data subject can wear during the event.

-For paid events, additional payment data may be collected.
-More information about the purpose of that data collection is available in the [EventBrite Privacy Policy](https://www.eventbrite.com/support/articles/en_US/Troubleshooting/eventbrite-privacy-policy?lg=en_US).
+For paid events, additional payment data may be collected in order to properly handle payment.
+If you pay for your ticket using a service like PayPal, Stripe, Wirecard, or Sofort, we transfer only the minimal necessary amount of data to these services.

 ### 12. Legal basis for the processing